-How Glue May Speed Up The Coming Robot Revolution In Clothes Making
+Fashion’s Future May Rest On An Old Technology: Glue

 Even if you’re not in the market for high-end streetwear, you might find glue in your t-shirts, underwear, shorts, or jacket.
 And with clothes makers moving toward increased automation, the use of adhesives could become more practical than sewing robots.

-Patagonia, the outdoor clothing and gear maker, is among the companies already turning to sew-free fabrication.
-Nicola Napora, an advanced R&D technical designer at the brand, was recently tasked with creating a next-generation coat that would allow a human to better summit the very highest mountains in the world: Everest, Kanchenjunga, Annapurna.
+Patagonia, the outdoor clothing and gear maker, is among the companies already turning to Sewfree fabrication.
+Nichola Napora, an advanced R&D technical designer at the brand, was recently tasked with creating a next-generation coat that would allow a human to better summit the very highest mountains in the world: Everest, Kanchenjunga, Annapurna.

 While equipping mountaineers has been part of Patagonia’s mission from the very beginnings of the company, Napora wanted to incorporate the latest in fabric technology and material science to create a garment that could withstand the most extreme conditions, including being submerged in water under freezing conditions.
 It’s not every day that a designer gets to make a garment whose purpose is to keep a human being alive.